 Congo Country Report

 Notwithstanding investments such as a new airport prior to the 2014 oil price crash, the country's infrastructure remains poor.
 Development is stymied by political interests, lack of funds, and poor administrative capacity.
 Corruption is a major issue, particularly in the natural resources sector.
 Although the government is enthusiastic about attracting further foreign investment and the IMF is pushing for reforms to improve governance and transparency, these conditions are unlikely to improve significantly in the next two years.
 In December 2019, the IMF postponed the scheduled January 2020 payment due to unfulfilled conditions and debt opacity.

-Notwithstanding the civil war of the 1990s, Congo has no history of religious or ethnic motivated terrorism.
-However, President Sassou Nguesso's March 2016 re-election led to urban riots and low-intensity fighting in the Pool region between security forces and former Ninja militias opposed to Sassou Nguesso's re-election.
+Aside from the civil war of the 1990s, the Republic of Congo has no history of religious or ethnically motivated terrorism.
+However, President Sassou Nguesso's March 2016 re-election led to urban riots in Brazzaville and fighting in the Pool region between security forces and the previously dormant Ninja militia group opposed to Sassou Nguesso's re-election.
 In July 2019, Sassou Nguesso’s foundation launched agricultural development programmes in the Pool region, indicating an attempt to mitigate opposition sentiment there ahead of the 2021 election.